Jakemuzy/BMP-Rasterizer/Readme.md

-<h2>This Application comes with custom features fully implemented by myself, no outside libraries</h2>
+<h2>This Application comes with custom features fully implemented by myself</h2>

 Utilizing BMPs to act as a sort of virtual screen, I have replicated the rasterization process that 3d graphics software achieves